 Learning from Successful Makers

-What I’ve learned over the past few months from Pieter Levels’ blog and Courtland Allen’s IndieHackers.com podcasts and website (again, if you’ve been living in a hole like I have and have not checked out IndieHackers.com, stop reading this and check it out), is that real makers ship.
+What I’ve learned over the past few months from Pieter Levels’ blog and Courtland Allen’s IndieHackers.com podcasts and website (again, if you’ve been living in your own coding bubble like I have and have not checked out IndieHackers.com, stop reading this and check it out), is that successful makers ship.
 They build quickly and get a decent usable product to users early so they can validate the idea and pursue it if it gains traction, or pivot if it does not.
 Getting the project in front of even a small amount of initial users provides makers with momentum and motivation, and much needed user feedback.

 No one is validating my ideas because no one ever sees them.
 The longer I build in isolation the more likely I am to

 - lose motivation (i.e. burnout)

 - get distracted with extra features

 I create in a bubble, and once I lose motivation (because I’m receiving zero feedback – positive or negative – or run into a problem I can’t solve) I lose momentum.
 When I lose momentum, I leave the project for a few weeks and when I come back I scrap and start from scratch.
 Insanity.

 A New Beginning